-When it comes to measuring the success of your pay-per-click (PPC) program, here are the top metrics to monitor.
+When it comes to measuring your pay-per-click (PPC) program’s success, these are the top metrics to monitor.

 Here, you’ll find:

 - How your goals relate to your KPIs

 - Common PPC KPIs used to measure PPC campaigns